 Summer is when the pressure is off — and the right time to address what the school year didn’t allow for.

-Sylvan Camden is open Monday through Friday during summer, with Saturday sessions also available.
+Sylvan Camden is open Monday through Saturday during summer.
 Summer scheduling is more flexible than the school year — families can adjust session frequency based on what the student needs and what the summer allows.
 Most families find two to three sessions per week a practical and productive cadence over a six-to-eight-week summer program.
 For families whose summer involves travel or irregular schedules, online and hybrid sessions can extend the flexibility of the program — ask the center director about options during your consultation.

 The summer program follows the same assessment-first approach as all Sylvan programs.
 If your child is starting with Sylvan for the first time over summer, the process begins with a comprehensive assessment that establishes their current level and identifies what to focus on.
 If they’re continuing from the school year, the summer plan builds on current progress.